Henry Brougham (sportsman)

 Major Henry Brougham (8 July 1888 – 18 February 1923) was an English rugby union and rackets player.

 Brougham was born at Wellington College, Berkshire on 8 July 1888, and was educated at that School and at Brasenose College, Oxford.

 In 1907 he won the Public Schools Racquets Championships and in the following year reached the semi-final of the Olympic men's singles competition in London to gain a bronze medal.
 In 1909 he represented Oxford in the annual match against Cambridge University winning in both the singles and doubles.

 As a cricketer he had first represented Berkshire in the Minor Counties Championship whilst still at school, and in 1907 he captained the Wellington first XI.
 He made his first-class debut for Oxford University in 1911 and in the Varsity Match that summer scored a stylish second innings of 84, which helped to turn a close match decisively in Oxford's favour.
 The following year he also represented the Minor Counties against the South African tourists.

 Although he was never a particularly prominent rugby player either school or University, he caught the attention of the England selectors after a number of fine performances on the wing for Harlequin F.C. during the 1911-12 season, and marked his international debut with a try in an 8-0 victory over Wales at Twickenham in January 1912.
 He played in all four Tests in that season's Five Nations tournament scoring further tries against Ireland and France.

-On the outbreak of the First World War in 1914 he gained a commission in the Royal Artillery and was posted to France in 1915, eventually attaining the rank of Major.
+On the outbreak of the First World War in 1914 he gained a commission in the Royal Field Artillery and was posted to France in 1915, eventually attaining the rank of Major.
 After being caught in a German gas attack in 1917 he was invalided out of active service.
 In 1918 he contracted tuberculosis whilst commanding a battery in Northern Ireland and never fully recovered his health.
 He died on 18 February 1923 at La Croix, France from the effects of phthisis.